• Home

 Following roadside inspections (like all good horror pictures start…), the DVSA visited this operator.

-A roadside inspection followed followed… as you can guess, this wasn’t much better
+A roadside inspection followed… as you can guess, this wasn’t much better

 Support provided and cost implications: